icad08/icad08/README.md

 # 💫 About Me:
-my name is irsyad <br>im a student From Yogyakarta, Indonesia
+my name is irsyad <br>I'm a student From Yogyakarta, Indonesia

 ## 🌐 Socials: